brodiemcinnes/Brodie/v1/About.md

-# Brodies Portfolio
-Brodie's website and personal portfolio
+# Card menu design using HTML and the CSS animation module